Koubek/nav-docker-examples/README.md

 ## EXAMPLES

 - [basic](basic) - This is the most elemental example.
-I would recommend to run exactly this one at the very first moment to validate that everything is working fine.
+I would recommend running exactly this one at the very first moment to validate that everything is working fine.
 You specify the minimum of the parameters.

 - [basic with user+pwd defined](basic_userpwd) - Similar to the previous one but you specify **user name**, **user pwd**, **container hostname**, **container name**.
 There are also described some security concerns (security of the password you use).
 The example includes two variants.